 Next we uncover a more formal way of describing a service – as a set of characteristics.
 Once we have that, we can then understand what service innovation is – improvements to those characteristics.

-Finally we introduce den Hertog’s 4-dimension model that we can use for searching for service innovations.
+And we introduce den Hertog’s 4-dimension model that we can use for searching for service innovations.
 We enhance it to reflect the modern world that is technology and data forward.
 And we see how we can use the concepts in that model to manage a service innovation portfolio.
-As well as understand our ability to implement service innovations (and where we could improve).
+As well as understand our ability to execute service innovations (and where we could improve).